daidensacha/buttonStyler/documentation/testing.md

     - [x] **Smooth to top icon** - I click on the upward arrow icon in the footer, the page scrolls smoothly to the top.

     ![Social Icons Footer](/documentation/images/screenshots/social-icons-footer.jpg)

+## 404 Page not found
+- [x] I enter a file name in the URL for button styler, i.e. [https://daidensacha.github.io/buttonStyler/documents.html](https://daidensacha.github.io/buttonStyler/documents.html), and it opens the 404 Page not found page.
+I check the responsiveness, and it is presentable on all size screens.
+I click on the button under the 404 message, and it takes me back to the button styler homepage.
+- [x] I check all icon links, the contact form link, and the contact form.
+All link to their target pages, and function as expected.

 ## Responsive Breakpoints and media queries
 - [x] **Large** Large devices (large desktops, 992px and up) `@media (min-width: 992px)`